Nick-Nuon/OpenSSL_B64_benchmarks/README.md

 ./b64_API.sh /path_to/control_openssl/ true
 ```

+This will output two logs: one for clang and one for gcc.
 It benchmarks NO_NL mode, PEM mode with and without the SRP alphabet.
 There is an undocumented feature where with enough will, a developper can change the ctx->length variable to another value and insert newlines at diffirent intervals than default modes.
 It is benchmarked for completeness
 with ctx-> length ranging from 1 to 80.

-This will output two logs: one for clang and one for gcc.

 ## Benchmarking CLI Base64 Encoding

-In order to benchmark the CLI functions, we test the
+In order to benchmark the CLI functions, we use the  hyperfine library.
-using the hyperfine library.
 We benchmark against the one single image, three datasets, but also in both NO_NL and PEM mode.
 We also benchmark against the large file in order to test the effect of setting the CLI's buffer size.

-In order , run the command:
+In order to run this benchmarking, you may run this command:

 ```
 ./b64_CLI_hyperf.sh /path/to/modifed_openssl